HS-2902 FLOORPLAN

 Storage Space or Living Area

 You know you can’t expect the luxuries of a motorhome in your camper bed.
-Although with modern furnishing and numerous techniques, manufacturers are offering state of the art facilities there as well.
-Though the area is small.
+However, with modern furnishing and numerous techniques, manufacturers are offering state-of-the-art facilities there as well, though the area is small.

-Now, designers are coming up with numerous designs that offer more storage options.
+Now, designers are developing numerous designs offering more storage options.
 However, bear that in mind, with more storage options, there may be less living space.

-Some people prefer living space over storage options, considering it’s not for full time living.
+Some people prefer living space over storage options, considering it’s not for full-time living.
 Every camper bed is different from its counterparts.
-Some are designed for more storage options, while others for living areas and some for both may be.
+Some are designed for more storage options, others for living areas, and some for both.

 So, consider your requirements before you pick one.